 For information about accessibility, please click here

-During peak season, our vehicles are mainly open-top double-deckers buses that afford you the best possible view of Toronto.
+During the summer season, our open-top double-decker buses give you the best possible view of Toronto.

 Among City Sightseeing Toronto's fleet of double-deckers are a number of open-top Routemaster buses.
 Originally introduced by London Transport, these distinctive buses were so well designed that they outlasted later replacement models to remain in regular service until 2005.
 Only 2,876 of these incredible vehicles were ever built and approximately 1,000 remain in existence today.

-During the late fall and winter season, and when the weather happens to be cold or wet, we often run cozy, comfortable trolleys.
-Although these vehicles aren't open-top, they are loaded with wide windows and they're a great way to see and photograph Toronto's sights in style.
+During the late fall and winter seasons, and when the weather is cold or rainy, we often run cozy, comfortable trolleys.
+Although these vehicles aren't open-top, they have wide windows which are great for taking in the sights while staying warm.

 We operate every day of the year, weather permitting, except December 25th and January 1st.

-Please feel free to contact us as your travel date nears for the most current scheduling information.
+Please feel free to contact us as your travel date nears for the most current departure schedule.

-Each and every bus (as well as the boat) has at least one live guide on board.
+Every bus has at least one tour guide on board.
 These official City Sightseeing Toronto guides are fun, friendly, and informative.
-They will animate the sights and attractions along our route and are more than happy to give you advice on how to make the most of your stay in our city.
+They will animate the sights and attractions along the route and are more than happy to give you advice on how to make the most of your stay in our city.

 The harbour and islands cruise is offered seasonally if weather permits and is subject to the captain’s discretion.
 City Tour tickets purchased after the boat tour season has ended will still include the free harbour cruise ticket which can be used when the boat resumes operation the following spring.

-The cruise features a live guide delivering an entertaining and informative commentary as the boat winds its way through the Toronto Inner Harbour and the 14 Islands.
-Three distinct seating options are available: outdoors under the canopy on the upper deck, outdoors on the water-level sundeck, and inside at tables on the lower level.
+The cruise features a live tour guide delivering entertaining and informative commentary as the boat winds its way through the Inner Harbour and the Toronto Islands.
+Three distinct seating options are available: 1) under the canopy on the upper deck, 2) the water-level sundeck, and 3) inside the cabin on the lower level.
 Beverages can be purchased at the bar on the lower level.
 Washrooms are located on board.